erfan007p/dashcore-lib/docs/core-concepts/unspentoutput.md

 # UnspentOutput

-`dashcore.Transaction.UnspentOutput` is a class with stateless instances that provides information about an unspent output:
+`gobytecore.Transaction.UnspentOutput` is a class with stateless instances that provides information about an unspent output:

 - Transaction ID and output index
 - The "scriptPubKey", the script included in the output